drbradford12/AreYouMyBrother/README.md

-# Are You My Brother?: Identifying NBA Teams who use their G-League Affiliate Strategically
+# Are You My Brother?: Identifying NBA Teams Who Use Their G-League Affiliate Strategically

 <!-- badges: start -->
 <!-- badges: end -->